a close up of a computer screen with a triangle pattern

 Can US Companies Hire Remote Workers From a Foreign Country?

-The answer is yes – US companies can hire international workers legally.
-However, in most cases, hiring a remote team cannot be done as a direct employee unless the company has a legal entity in the worker’s country of residence.
-But there is another option: hiring them as contractors.
+The answer is yes—US companies can hire international workers legally.
+However, in most cases, you cannot hire a remote team as direct employees unless you have a legal entity in the workers’ country of residence.
+But there is another option: hiring them as independent contractors.

-The contract arrangement still allows you to provide an employment-like experience with full-time roles and paid time off (PTO).
-Additionally, it's possible to offer other employee benefits such as health insurance or gym memberships through online options.
+Contract arrangements still allow you to provide an employment-like experience with full-time roles and paid time off (PTO).
+Additionally, it’s possible to offer other employee benefits, such as health insurance or gym memberships, through online methods.

-This makes it easier for employers to ensure their remote foreign employees have access to all they need for optimal job satisfaction and performance.
+This makes it easier to ensure your remote foreign workers have access to all they need for optimal job satisfaction and performance.

 Hand holding a globe